PROPOSAL

 Rough critique

-continue process on dragon’s leg & tail overlap
+continue process on dragon’s leg & tail overlapping

 add logo to bookmarks